mauriciopaiva12/Information-Collector-v1.0/README.md

 ---

-## Required libraries and installation
+## Required libraries and installations

 <p>
 Some libraries are needed, such as: socket, sys, dns.resolver, time.<br />